 Tavia's profile

-Tavia LaFollette, PhD, co-directs an MFA program focused on self-generative/interdisciplinary/process-oriented work.
-Towson University also allows her the opportunity to direct undergraduates and teach Ensemble, Theatre for Social Change and Community Outreach.
-LaFollette is the director/curator of CoLab, based out of The College of Fine Arts.
+La Follette is an associate professor teaching in the MFA in Theatre program at Towson University, focused on self-generative/transdisciplinary/process-oriented work.
+Towson University also allows her the opportunity to direct mainstage productions and teach classes like Prison Abolition: Performing Truth, Ensemble, Theatre for Social Change and Community Outreach.
+La Follette is the founding director/curator of CoLab, based out of The College of Fine Arts.

-She is Artist-in-Residence at CREATE Lab, operating out of Carnegie Mellon University.
+She is also an Artist-in-Residence at CREATE Lab, operating out of Carnegie Mellon University.
 Community Robotics, Education and Technology Empowerment explores socially meaningful deployment of robotics.
-LaFollette accesses lab tools to build Art as Social Practice projects with community.
+LaFollette accesses STEM/STEAM lab tools to build her “Art as Social Practice” projects with community.
+These often are environmentally driven and citizen scientist based, like her Lemonade Project.

-LaFollette was born in Buenos Aires Argentina to U.S. filmmakers amidst a production and grew up in New York City in the late 70’s and 80’s.
+La Follette was born in Buenos Aires Argentina to U.S. filmmakers amidst a production and grew up in New York City in the 1980’s.
 Her aesthetic heart and curatorial eye carry the struggles of the city at that time and the art that grew from that labor.

 She is currently based out of Baltimore, Maryland, where she lives with the political cartoonist, Gary Huck.
-Her most impressive and experimental work ever—are their twin-boys, Maxwell and Calder.
+Her most impressive and experimental work ever—are their twin-boys, Maxwell, and Calder.

 WHY SOCIAL PRACTICE?